mainmatter/mainmatter.com/src/authors/pichfl.md

 name: "Florian Pichler"
 github: pichfl
 twitter: pichfl
-bio: "Consultant for Technology and Design at simplabs"
+bio: "Consultant for Technology and Design at Mainmatter"
 ---